FC

 Lab Policies

-Computer labs and Post Hall editing suites are work spaces.
+Computer labs and post-production facilities are work spaces.
 They are not spaces for hanging out and socializing, as this can be distracting to other students who are trying to work.
 They are also spaces with a lot of technology that needs to remain well-maintained and correctly configured.
-Each student is expected to leave a workstation in the same condition they found it, so that the next user doesn’t run into problems.
-For these reasons, we have the following lab policies, and violations of these policies may result in disciplinary action.

 Food and drink

-Food is never permitted in the computer labs or editing suites.
+Food is never permitted in the computer labs or post suites.
 Beverages are only permitted if in a BOTTLE WITH A SPORTS CAP.
 Beverages must be kept in your backpack or bag when you’re not drinking.
 The container must never be left on the desk or on the floor near the workstations.
 If you cause damage to any equipment, you will be held responsible for the full replacement costs.

 Noise and cell phones